 The PKP provides extensive resources and documentation to help you set up, work through, and troubleshoot your journal.
 The following documentation is especially useful and relevant:

-- OJS customization information
+- Learning OJS 3

 - PKP has created a library of templates for OJS.
 The frontend templates are most pertinent to the setup of your journal.